qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

    .. contents::
       :local:

 To view and set the properties for a raster layer, double click on the layer name in the map legend, or right click on the layer name and choose :guilabel:`Properties` from the context menu.
 This will open the :guilabel:`Raster Layer Properties` dialog.

 There are several tabs in the dialog:

 * |metadata| :ref:`Information <raster_information>`
-* |system| :ref:`Source <label_sourcetab>`
+* |system| :ref:`Source <raster_sourcetab>`
-* |symbology| :ref:`Symbology <label_symbology>`
+* |symbology| :ref:`Symbology <raster_symbology>`
 * |transparency| :ref:`Transparency <raster_transparency>`
 * |rasterHistogram| :ref:`Histogram <label_histogram>`
 * |rendering| :ref:`Rendering <raster_rendering>`